StanleyChan00/Cybersecurity-Learning-Journey/TryHackMe/Pre-Security/Module-3-Web.md

 #### Second-Level Domain
 These are the unique website names.
 For example, `google.com` = "google" is the Second Level Domain.

 There is a limit of only 63 characters here.
-Only a-z, 0-9, and hyphens can be used too(Cannot start or end with a hyphen nor have consecutive hyphens).
+Only a-z, 0-9, and hyphens can be used (Cannot start or end with a hyphen nor can it have consecutive hyphens).
 #### Subdomain
-From the user visiting the website, it's kind of like visiting a separate website.
-However, the it's the  same domain name on the DNS server.
+From the perspective of the user visiting the website, it's kind of like visiting a separate website.

+However, it's the same domain name on the DNS server.

 It acts like a new building on a campus.